 The HFA was registered as a charity with an educational remit for alumni on 13 September 2001.
 The Charity was also established as a private company limited by guarantee.
 In 2002 the HFA fundraised and secured money to produce a video to illustrate the breadth of the Fellowships and their impact on the lives and distinguished careers of a number of eminent Fellows.

 The Association has no full-time staff.
-Its activities are carried out on a voluntary basis by Committee members and part-time administrative assistance is bought in from an educational organisation, the Association of Commonwealth Universities (ACU).
+Its activities are carried out on a voluntary basis by Committee members and part-time administrative assistance is provided by Lizzie Clark.

 Aims and Activities